 Small cell bladder cancer is rare and aggressive tumor.
 Even at an early stage radical treatment is required because it has a propensity for early metastasis.
-Even if overall survival is poor in some cases, like presented here, early and radical treatment can give encouraging results.
-More Prospective trails should be done to give us better information on how to treat our patients.
+The prognosis is in general very poor.
+However, as shown by Eswara et al36, better results and long-term more favorable outcome can be observed in patients who had a complete trans-urethral resection followed by multi-modality treatment for T1 T2 N0 M0 small cell carcinoma of the bladder.
+They observed a nearly three-fold greater overall and cancer specific survival in this group of patients compared to patients with a more advanced disease at presentation.
+This might explain the favorable evolution we also observed in our presented case.
+Prospective trails should be done to give us better information on how to treat our patients.
 But in limited disease the studies seem to show the importance of a multimodal treatment approach.
 Systemic treatment, neoadjuvant chemotherapy combined with a local treatment either surgery or radiation therapy.
 For extended disease chemotherapy is the standard care.